Triplet Superconductivity from Nonlocal Coulomb Repulsion in an Atomic Sn Layer Deposited onto a Si(111) Substrate

 Motivated by previous work\,\cite{hansmann-13prl166401,adler-19prl086401}, we assume that non-local Coulomb interactions -- modeled via nearest-neighbor repulsion $U_1$ -- are crucial for boron-doped Sn/Si(111).
-The presence of $U_1$ further suppresses chiral $d$-wave, and leaves odd-parity $f$-wave pairing ($n>0.91$) or chiral $p$-wave pairing ($n<0.91$) as the leading instability (see Fig.\,\ref{fig:wcrg-phasedia}\,a for $U_1/U_0=1/3$ and Fig.\,S2 in the supplement for $U_1/U_0=1/2$).
-As a central result we identify sufficiently hole-doped Sn/Si(111) as a topological superconductor stabilized by non-local Coulomb repulsion.
+The presence of $U_1$ further suppresses chiral $d$-wave, and leaves odd-parity $f$-wave pairing ($n>0.91$) or chiral $p$-wave pairing ($n<0.91$) as the leading instability (see Fig.\,\ref{fig:wcrg-phasedia}\,a for $U_1/U_0=1/3$ and Fig.\,S2 in the supplement for $U_1/U_0=1/2$). \sr{The suppression of chiral $d$-wave also leads to a significant energetic gap between the leading and the first subleading instability (see Fig.\,\ref{fig:wcrg-phasedia}\,d), indicating the stability of the superconducting ground state with respect to small perturbations as well as finite Coulomb interactions.} As a central result we identify sufficiently hole-doped Sn/Si(111) as a topological superconductor stabilized by non-local Coulomb repulsion.